kyutai-labs/delayed-streams-modeling/README.md

 uv run scripts/asr-streaming-query.py bria.mp3
 ```

-The script simulates some real-time processing of the audio.
-Faster processing
+The script limits the decoding speed to simulates real-time processing of the audio.
-can be triggered by setting the real-time factor, e.g. `--rtf 500` will process
+Faster processing can be triggered by setting
+the real-time factor, e.g. `--rtf 500` will process
 the data as fast as possible.

 ## Text-to-Speech